-GE is committed to the sustainable development of Africa’s future through GE Kujenga, our sustainability program in Africa.
-The word Kujenga means “build” in Swahili.
+GE is committed to the sustainable development of Angola’s future through GE Kujenga, our sustainability program in Africa.
+The word kujenga means “build” in Swahili.
 Our approach is to empower people by building valuable skills, equip communities with new tools and technology, and elevate ideas that are helping to solve Africa’s challenges.
 Learn more

-- Donation of $200,000.00 to HIV and Tuberculosis projects in Angola.
+· GE Donated $200,000.00 to HIV and Tuberculosis projects in Angola

 To send inquiries, including feedback, requests for information, and questions regarding the site, you can use our Feedback and Inquiries form.
 Please contact our country office:

-GE International inc Sucursal de Angola
+GE International inc. Sucursal de Angola

 Cruzamento da Avenida 4 de Fevereiro com Rua da Alfandega

-Marginal de Luanda, Edifício Kilamba, Piso 11/15
+Marginal de Luanda, Edifício Kilamba, Piso 11

 Luanda | Angola